 Our mission is to give the breeds a fighting chance and make their world free of abuse, murders, media bias and discriminatory laws.

 We want to encourage positive portrayals of these “monsters” as a way to change public perception and fight dog discrimination and abuse by showcasing dogs who are exemplary ambassadors for the breeds (therapy dogs, Canine Good Citizens) or just loving family members regardless of their often horrific pasts.
+Besides improving the breeds’ image through stories, pet parents and advocates use I’m Not A Monster to promote shelter pet adoption, network animals in need and educate the public.

-We also want to educate the public on various aspects of living with dogs, with or without disabilities, to encourage adoption, especially of these ostracized breeds that are in great numbers in shelters everywhere due to overpopulation and the bans on pit bulls (read more about Breed-Specific Legislation and other BS discrimination).
+Part of our advocacy efforts includes educating the public on various aspects of living with dogs, with or without disabilities, to encourage adoption, especially of these ostracized breeds that are in great numbers in shelters everywhere due to overpopulation and the bans on pit bulls (read more about Breed-Specific Legislation and other BS discrimination).

 We do rely on your support, those of you who share our compassion for the welfare of the neglected, abandoned, hurt, abused and dying animals.
 We have much work to do, and we welcome you to join in our efforts to advocate, educate, network and stand together for the sake of these “Monsters.”